Pay VERY close attention.

-What you may not realize is that every other time you see each other, from the first date to the first super-charged roll in the hay to the breakup coffee (or the honeymoon, depending on how things go), you'll be using these same nonverbal cues to continually communicate with each other—and with anyone else you date.
+But what you may not realize is that every other time you see each other, from the first date to the first super-charged roll in the hay to the breakup coffee (or the honeymoon, depending on how things go), you'll be using these same nonverbal cues to continually communicate with each other, and with anyone else you date.

-Learning to recognize a guy's body language cues sooner rather than later can be one of the most important skills in your dating arsenal.
-On a good date, you'll have surefire proof he's into you, and on a less-than-great date, you'll be saved from potential embarrassment (he's clearly bored by your "that time I got drunk with my boss" story)—or even clued into the fact that he's not worth a second drink (he barely makes eye contact, staring at everyone else in the room).
+Learning to recognize a guy's body language cues can be one of the most important skills in your dating arsenal.
+On a good date, you'll have surefire proof he's into you, and on a less-than-great date, you'll be saved from potential embarrassment or even clued into the fact that he's not worth a second drink.

 - He gives you long periods of sustained eye contact.